 An application that prevails in a contention resolution procedure, either comparative evaluation or auction, may proceed to the next stage.
+Any application with no contention situation left to resolve is allowed to proceed to the next step.

 In some cases, an applicant who is not the outright winner of a string contention resolution process can still proceed.
 This situation is explained in the following paragraphs.